On the robustness of modeling grounded word learning through a child's egocentric input: Results

-The results are shown in Figure~\ref{fig:s-whisper-disjoint-and-combined} (middle bar), and here we find that CVCL, when trained on non-overlapping data, also achieves a classification accuracy of 57.1\%, indicating a relatively minimal drop in classification accuracy from generalizing within-distribution to generalizing out-of-distribution.
-Why do these models generalize well in this cross-dataset fashion?
+The results are shown in Figure~\ref{fig:s-whisper-disjoint-and-combined} (middle bar), and here we find that CVCL, when trained on non-overlapping data, achieves a comparable classification accuracy of 57.1\%, demonstrating robust within-child generalization to entirely new videos from the same child.
+Why do these models generalize well in this fashion?
 Despite being trained on a different set of videos, fundamentally, they are drawn from the same distribution of videos captured from a head-mounted camera in the same environment as the original manually transcribed videos for baby S, with similar objects and utterances across different videos.
 However, it is also the case that the contrastive objective forces multimodal representations to be robust and generalizable \citep{radford2019language,vong2024grounded}, guiding the models to learn the semantic relationship for different word-referent mappings, enabling broad generalization rather than overfitting or memorizing specific instances.